google/WebFundamentals/src/_langs/en/updates/2015-08-27-using-requestidlecallback.markdown

 * **Is there a polyfill?**
     Sadly not.
 The reason this API exists is because it plugs a very real gap in the web platform.
 Inferring a lack of activity is difficult, but no JavaScript APIs exist to determine the amount of free space at the end of the frame, so at best you have to make guesses.
 APIs like `setTimeout`, `setInterval`, or `setImmediate` can be used to schedule work, but they are not timed to avoid user interaction in the way that `requestIdleCallback` is.
 * **What happens if I overrun the deadline?**
-    If `timeRemaining` is zero, but you opt to run for longer, you can do so without fear of the browser halting your work.
+    If `timeRemaining()` returns zero, but you opt to run for longer, you can do so without fear of the browser halting your work.
 However, the browser gives you the deadline to try and ensure a smooth experience for your users, so unless there’s a very good reason, you should always adhere to the deadline.
-* **Is there maximum value for timeRemaining?**
+* **Is there maximum value that `timeRemaining()` will return?**
     Yes, it’s currently 50ms.
 When trying to maintain a responsive application, all responses to user interactions should be kept under 100ms.
 Should the user interact the 50ms window should, in most cases, allow for the idle callback to complete, and for the browser to respond to the user’s interactions.
 You may get multiple idle callbacks scheduled back-to-back (if the browser determines that there’s enough time to run them).
 * **Is there any kind of work I shouldn’t do in a requestIdleCallback?**
     Ideally the work you do should be in small chunks (microtasks) that have relatively predictable characteristics.
 For example, changing the DOM in particular will have unpredictable execution times, since it will trigger style calculations, layout, painting, and compositing.
 As such you should only make DOM changes in a `requestAnimationFrame` callback as suggested above.
 Another thing to be wary of is resolving (or rejecting) Promises, as the callbacks will execute immediately after the idle callback has finished, even if there is no more time remaining.